Pouyazarbipour/Pouyazarbipour/README.md

 <img src="https://img.shields.io/badge/Focus-Machine Learning-brightgreen" />

 # 💫 About Me:
 Dedicated and skilled Civil Engineer specialized in coastal, ports, and marine structures, with a Master’s degree from Tarbiat Modares University.
-Proven expertise in reliability-based design optimization, Risk and Resilience, and deep learning applications in coastal and marine structures engineering.
+Proven expertise in reliability-based design optimization, Risk and Resilience, and Machine Learning in coastal and marine structures engineering.
 Recognized for academic excellence with multiple fellowships and a passion for innovative marine engineering solutions.
 Seeking to leverage my research and project management skills to contribute to sustainable and efficient marine infrastructure development.

 ## 🌐 Socials: